 Plan A requires that the student satisfactorily complete a minimum of 32 semester hours of graduate course work, of which a minimum of 12 hours are 500-level numbered courses.
+(This 12 hours can include the 500, 599, 594 and one 500 level course described below.)
 This coursework shall include 1 to 12 hours of Thesis Research (599), which culminates in the completion and oral defense of a thesis.

 - At least four hours of 500-level courses (lecture or lecture/discussion that is letter graded and includes exams and assignments) is required in addition to NRES 599. - The student must also satisfactorily complete NRES 594 and seminar, NRES 500.
-(NRES 500 and NRES 594 cannot be counted toward the 500-level course requirement, as they are pass/fail courses, nor can any 500-level seminar, discussion, or special problems course satisfy this requirement.) - Students in Plan A may not receive credit for more than 8 hours of NRES 501, Special Problems.
-The student must also satisfactorily defend the thesis at a final examination.
+(NRES 500 and NRES 594 cannot be counted toward the 500-level course requirement, as they are pass/fail courses, nor can any 500-level seminar, discussion, or special problems course satisfy this requirement.)

+- Students in Plan A may not receive credit for more than 8 hours of NRES 501, Special Problems.
+The student must also satisfactorily defend the thesis at a final examination. - HDES Proseminar credit applied to an NRES MS graduate degree will not exceed 4 hours.
+Students may take the course every term, but may only use 4 hours to count toward their degree.